-In summary, this data suggests that RWIV tends to occur only over a restricted range of wind velocities, typically between 5 and 15 m/s (Table 1), under "moderate" rain conditions for cables that descend in the direction of the wind (0° < $\beta$ < 180°) in terms of the angles defined in Fig. 1.
-Cable inclination angles, $\alpha$ , are typically between 20° and 50°, and yaw angles, $\beta$ , are typically between 20° and 50°.
-The cables themselves normally have diameters in the range 100 to 250mm, and have low structural damping ( $\zeta$ < 0.5%), while the response is generally in the frequency range 0.6 to 3 Hz and normally occurs in the cable-pylon plane (Fig. 1).
+In summary, these data suggest that RWIV tends to occur only over a restricted range of wind velocities, typically between 5 and 15 m/s (Table 1), under 'moderate' rain conditions for cables that descend in the direction of the wind ($0^{\circ} < \beta <$ 180°) in terms of the angles defined in Figure 1.
+(A consistent definition of 'moderate' rain cannot be obtained from the published research.)
+Cable inclination angles, α , are typically between 20° and 50°, and yaw angles, β , are typically between 20° and 50°.
+The cables themselves normally have diameters in the range 100 to 250 mm, and have low structural damping ($\zeta \leq 0.5\%$), while the response is generally in the frequency range 0.6 to 3 Hz and normally occurs in the cable-pylon plane (Figure 1).
 Through such characteristics RWIV can be identified as a distinct aeroelastic phenomenon, with particular features that distinguish it from other aeroelastic instabilities such as galloping or vortex-induced vibration.